darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/cli/README.md

 * Credentials to access the EKS cluster, usually set up via `KUBECONFIG`
 * Credentials to access AWS, usually set up via `AWS_PROFILE`

-## Option 1: Bring up all 4 demos at once
+## Option 1: Deploy all 4 demos at once

 ```bash
 ./create_demos.sh
 ```

-This creates each namespace, deploys the nginx demo app, and applies the load balancer resource for all 4 demos in one shot.
-Override the default namespace names via env vars if needed:
+This creates each namespace, deploys the demo app, and applies the **Kubernetes** resources that cause **AWS LBC** to provision the load balancer.

 ```bash
 SVC_NLB_NAMESPACE=demo-nlb \